npvandyke/Credit_Risk_Analysis/README.md

 The final two machine-learning models, RandomForest and EasyEnsemble, used ensemble learning techniques to combine multiple "weak learning" models in order to improve the accuracy and robustness while decreasing the variance in the model.

-The EasyEnsemble model has a high accuracy score, and both models' scores are higher than any others we've seen so far.
+The EasyEnsemble model has a high accuracy score, and both models' accuracy scores are higher than any of the previous models.

 | accuracy score and confusion matrix, RandomForest | accuracy score and confusion matrix, EasyEnsemble
 :--------------------------:|:------------------------------------: